dylansalay/treasureHunt/README.md

 ![alt text](public/image2.png)

-Each game, there is one bomb randomly placed in one of the locations on on the board.
+Each game, there is one bomb randomly placed in one of the locations on the board.
 If the player clicks on the location of the bomb, a popup message will appear indicating that the player has lost.
 Upon closing the message, the board will automatically reset.

 ![alt text](public/image3.png)